 Rose Hynes named interim chairwoman at aviation regulator

-Former Shannon Group boss will oversee Irish Aviation Authority ahead of planned split
+Former Shannon Group boss will oversee Irish Aviation Authority ahead of likely split

-Former Shannon Group chairwoman Rose Hynes is taking the same role at regulator the Irish Aviation Authority on an interim basis.

-Eamon Ryan, Minister for Transport, confirmed on Tuesday that the Government has appointed Ms Hynes interim chairwoman of the IAA as plans to spin off the authority’s safety regulator role move ahead.
+Minister for Transport Eamon Ryan confirmed on Tuesday that the Government had appointed Ms Hynes as interim chairwoman of the aviation regulator as plans to spin off its safety watchdog role moved ahead.

 Ms Hynes stepped down last year as founding chairwoman of Shannon Group, the State company responsible for Shannon Airport, along with property and heritage management businesses, after her term there ended.